Automattic/wc-calypso-bridge/readme.txt

 1. Activate the plugin through the 'Plugins' screen in WordPress

 == Changelog ==

+= 2.1.4 =
+* i18n: Add a mechanism to update the files in the languages/ folder #1130

 = 2.1.3 =
 * Add helper functions to detect the new Essential and Performance Woo Express plans. #1128